theshubhamojha/merge/README.md

 <h1> How to start the application </h1>
 Pre-requisites: Docker

-1) Go inside the directory and run `docker-compose.yml up` command
+1) Go inside the directory and run `docker compose up` command
 2) Once the images are pulled and built, run the command `docker ps` to know about all the running containers.
 3) Get the container id for `merge_assignment` container and go inside it's terminal using `docker exec -it ${container_id} /bin/sh`
 4) Inside the terminal of container `merge_assignment` run the migrations: `migrate -source ./db/migrations -database postgres://postgres:5432/merge up`